 Systematic reviews provide strong evidence that Pilates significantly improves flexibility.
-The spring-loaded carriage of the Reformer allows controlled lengthening through full range of motion, promoting both active and passive flexibility gains.
+The spring-loaded carriage of the X-former allows controlled lengthening through full range of motion, promoting both active and passive flexibility gains.

 Meta-analyses of 36 randomized controlled trials confirm Pilates is more effective than minimal intervention for reducing chronic low back pain intensity and functional disability.
 Benefits are comparable to other active exercise programs.

 Strong evidence supports Pilates for improving dynamic balance.
-The unstable surface of the Reformer carriage challenges proprioceptors, enhancing spatial awareness and neuromuscular coordination — critical for injury prevention and aging well.
+The unstable surface of the X-former carriage challenges proprioceptors, enhancing spatial awareness and neuromuscular coordination — critical for injury prevention and aging well.

-Randomized controlled trials demonstrate that Reformer Pilates significantly reduces symptoms of depression and anxiety while improving overall quality of life.
+Randomized controlled trials demonstrate that X-former Pilates significantly reduces symptoms of depression and anxiety while improving overall quality of life.
 The mind-body connection inherent to Pilates amplifies these psychological benefits.

 Begin by selecting the appropriate spring resistance.
 Lighter springs challenge stability and control; heavier springs build strength.
 Your ALYZE instructor will help you find the right setting for your level and goals.